Students to serve over spring break

-More than 200 students, faculty and staff from Northwestern College will travel across the U.S. and around the world for the college’s annual Spring Service Projects (SSP) March 1 through 10.
+Nearly 200 students, faculty and staff from Northwestern College will travel across the United States and around the world for the college’s annual Spring Service Projects (SSP) March 5 through 14.

-Northwestern College mission teams will serve at four international sites this year.
-Students will share their faith with guests at two Christian youth hostels in Amsterdam, the Netherlands.
-In the impoverished area of Bluefields, Nicaragua, they will work on a construction project, lead vacation Bible school for children, and help at a health and feeding center.
+In addition to the Dominican Republic, there are two other international SSP teams.
+One group of students will fly to Amsterdam in the Netherlands, where they will share their faith with guests at two Christian youth hostels.
+Another group will partner with the Moravian Church in Bluefields, Nicaragua, where they will work on a construction project, lead Bible school for children, and help at a health and feeding center.

 Northwestern College’s short-term mission programs bear the Standards of Excellence in Short-Term Missions (SOE) seal, ensuring that participating organizations get NWC mission teams that are of high quality.
 SOE standards include adequate pre-trip training and resources, as well as consistent post-trip follow-up and accountability.